|Human Resources and Equity / University of Toronto|

 7.1 TRANSPORTTransport of PCB wastes across or along public streets must have prior approval from the MOEE.

 7.2 LONG TERM [>90 DAYS] STORAGEAll wastes contaminated with > 50 ppm PCBs are classified as PCB waste and must be appropriately stored.
 The Ontario Ministry of Environment [MOE] issues operating conditions for all PCB waste stored for more than 90 days.
 PCB wastes are subject to MOE as well as Environment Canada guidelines.
 The University, as required by the MOE, has decomissioned it's registered PCB waste storage site located at the Insitute for Aerospace Studies in August of 2004 therefore NO PCB waste shall be stored longer than 90 days.
-Contact the Co-ordinator, Hazardous Waste Management to arrange for disposal.
+Contact the Manager, Environmental Protection to arrange for disposal.

 |Human Resources and Equity | University of Toronto